tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 `myFunc` can now be used just like the original `func` value.
-And `myFunc` itself doesn't need to be defined as a top-level value; one can drop an `importHidden` splice anywhere, provided the value is explicitly typed.
+And `myFunc` itself doesn't need to be defined as a top-level value; one can drop an `importHidden` splice anywhere, provided the value's type is explicitly annotated and matches the original type.
 We only needs to ensure the `foo` package is a transitive dependency of the current package, enable the `TemplateHaskell` extension and import the module which implements `importHidden`.

 The curious reader may check the Template Haskell API documentation and try to come up with their own `importHidden` implementation.
 It is well known that with